mulu14/HR-app/readme.md

 1. From root directory RUN docker exec -it php sh
 2. RUN vendor/bin/phpunit

-Please contect me if the application does not work
+Please contact me if the application does not work

 The application written in docker-compose/laravel